 Five years ago today, Dilorom Abdukadirova, 44, managed to escape the heavy spray of bullets in her native Uzbek city of Andijan.
-On that day, government troops hundreds of civilian protesters on the orders of President Islam Karimov.
+On that day, government troops shot and killed hundreds of civilian protesters on the orders of President Islam Karimov.
 Leaving behind her husband and four children, Abdukadirova found a refuge in Australia, where she counted the days until she could again embrace her family.

-Fear of a potential arrest in Uzbekistan stopped her from boarding a plane to Tashkent as rumors about the spread among the massacre survivors.
+Fear of a potential arrest in Uzbekistan stopped her from boarding a plane to Tashkent as rumors about the prosecution of returned refugees spread among the massacre survivors.
 But a desire to see her loved ones, as well as reassurances from the Andijan police that they would not arrest her, blinded Abdukadirova.
 She flew home in January.
 She indeed joined her family, but the joy was brief—ignoring their promises, Uzbek security agents have detained and interrogated her since the day of her arrival, and on March 12, she did not return home from Andijan prosecutor’s office.

 In September 2006, security agents kidnapped the journalist, who, at the time, freelanced for the London-based Institute for War and Peace Reporting, from the street in his native city of Jizzakh, and threw him into a psychiatric hospital in the neighboring Samarkand region.
 Abandoned by his relatives after the death of his ailing mother in 2008, the journalist remains in custody.
 His right to a lawyer and to receive visitors has been denied.
 In fact, sources told CPJ that the journalist’s relation to the Uzbek dictator prevents him from receiving legal counsel—disputing the illegal detention, sanctioned by the president, is a suicidal mission.